dlokas159/Lokas-Daniel-Portfolio/networking-assignments/subnetting_and_maintaining_multiple_LANs.md

 # Reflection and Analysis
 ## Assignment 1 Reflection
-2. Written Explanation Write your response in one paragraph that answers all of the following.
-Provide screenshots if they can help support your response.
-A: Explain how a device determines whether another device is on the same network.
-B: Describe a situation where two IP addresses look similar but are NOT on the same network.
-C: Describe a situation where two IP addresses look different but ARE on the same network.
-D Why is a router required when devices are on different networks?
+A device determines whether another device is on the same network by comparing its IP address and subnet mask.
+The subnet mask tells the device which part of the IP address represents the network.
+If those parts match, the devices are on the same network.
+For example, two IP addresses like 192.168.1.10 and 192.168.2.10 may look similar but are not on the same network if the subnet mask is 255.255.255.0.
+On the other hand, addresses like 172.16.1.10 and 172.16.2.20 may look different but are on the same network if the subnet mask is 255.255.0.0.

 ## Assignment 2 Reflection:
-Write at least one well-developed paragraph that explains your design decisions based on your assigned scenario.
-Your paragraph must include:
-• Why you selected the specific devices in your network
-• Why certain parts of your network are wired and others are wireless
-• Whether you chose a peer-to-peer or client-server model, and why
+In my network design, I selected devices including a router, switch, server, multiple PCs, and a laptop to create a structured and functional small business network.
+The router was used to connect the network and allow communication outside of the local network, while the switch was used to connect all internal devices efficiently.
+I included a server to represent centralized storage or services, which supports a client-server model instead of peer-to-peer because it is more organized and scalable for a business environment.
+Most devices were connected using wired connections to ensure stable and fast communication, especially for the PCs and server, while the laptop represents a device that could be used more flexibly.
+The layout is clean and organized with all devices connected through the switch, which helps reduce network issues and makes the system easier to manage and expand in the future.

 ## Assignment 3 Reflection:
-2. Written Explanation (One Paragraph Required)
-Write one well-developed paragraph that answers:
-Explain how the router allowed devices on different LANs to communicate.
-Include the role of the default gateway.
-Your paragraph must include:
-• Explanation of how the router connects networks
-• Role of the router interfaces
-• Role of the default gateway
-• Evidence from your ping results
+The router allowed devices on different LANs to communicate by acting as a bridge between networks.
+Each router interface connects to a different network and has its own IP address, which helps direct traffic correctly.
+The default gateway is the router’s IP address that devices use when sending data to another network.
+When I tested communication using ping, it initially failed between networks, but after configuring the router and setting the default gateways correctly, the ping succeeded.
+This showed that the router was correctly forwarding data between the LAN

 ## Assignment 4 Reflection:
-Write one well-developed paragraph that answers:
-Describe one network issue you encountered and how you diagnosed and fixed it.
-Include the tools you used and the evidence that confirmed your solution.
-Your paragraph must include:
-● What the problem was
-● How you discovered it
-● What steps you took to fix it
-● Which tools you used
-● Evidence that the network is now working
+One issue I encountered was that a device could not communicate with another network because it was not configured properly.
+I discovered this problem by using the ping command, which failed, and then checking the IP configuration settings.
+I also looked at the router command line interface to identify the issue.
+The problem was fixed by correctly configuring the device with the proper IP address and settings.
+After applying the fix, I tested the network again using ping, and it worked successfully.
+This confirmed that the network was functioning properly.